charansrijulai/Predict-New-Medicines-using-DNA-Encoded-Libraries/data-preprocessing/README.md

    - The dataset was converted from long format to wide format to save space:
      - Long format: **1.4 GB**
      - Wide format: **460 MB**
+   - This process helped us save memory by 45%

 4. **Preprocessing in Wide Format:**
    - To save computation time, Morgan fingerprinting analysis was applied to each SMILES molecule only once in the wide format (instead of three times in the long format).